Hi, I'm Ask INFA!

 .

-7. Make a POST call to the REST API, passing the session ID, runtime environment ID, and the binary file path to register the binaries.
+3. To register the binary files, make a POST call to the REST API, passing the session ID, runtime environment ID, and the binary file path.
 You can add multiple DSN drivers in the same POST call.

 For more about information about making the POST calls, see Supplementary files in the REST API Reference guide.